is a global tragedy

-A Citizen Observatory will support farmers with monitoring through citizen science initiatives.
+A Citizen Observatory is supporting farmers with monitoring through citizen science initiatives.
 An info hub will also share activities, information, data and resources between farmers, scientists, policy makers, and citizens.

 Policy & Practice

-Specialists will provide technical information, methods, and tools to support agrobiodiversity monitoring, management and policy.
-Cluster Stakeholder Groups will inform and promote policy and practice, organised into regional, national, and international networks.
+Specialists are providing technical information, methods, and tools to support agro-biodiversity monitoring, management and policy.
+Cluster Stakeholder Groups will inform and promote policy and practice, organised into regional, national and international networks.

 Science & Innovation

-Researchers regionally, national & internationally will provide knowledge on the ecology, sociology and economics that underpins the functioning of sustainable agricultural systems.
+Researchers regionally, national & internationally are generating knowledge on the ecology, sociology and economics that underpins the functioning of sustainable agricultural systems.